ihab-elrayah/Movie-Swiper/README.md

-# ReelTalk!
+# Movie Swiper!

-ReelTalk is a movie recommendation web app that allows users to sign up, log in, and get personalized movie suggestions based on their preferences.
-ReelTalk combines Firebase for user management with a third-party API for movie data to deliver a personalized movie suggestion engine in a web app interface.
+Movie Swiper is a movie recommendation web app that allows users to sign up, log in, and get personalized movie suggestions based on their preferences.
+Movie Swiper combines Firebase for user management with a third-party API for movie data to deliver a personalized movie suggestion engine in a web app interface.
 Users can easily find movies to watch tailored to their tastes.

 Youtube video: https://www.youtube.com/@IhabElrayah/videos